mimic-sussex/mimicmidi/README.md

 # mimicmidi
-A high-level, live coding ready, user-friendly wrapper for WebMidi
+A high-level, live coding ready, user-friendly wrapper for WebMidi.